kmuto/review/doc/format.md

 ### --footnotetext option

 When you want to use `footnotetext` option, you can add `--footnotetext` with `params` in config.yml.
-With this option, you can use footnote in tables and shortnotes.
+With this option, you can use footnote in tables and short notes.

 Note that there are some constraints that (because of normal footnote )

-And you cannot use footnote and footnotemark/footnotetext at same time.
+And you cannot use footnote and footnotemark/footnotetext at the same time.

 Note that with this option, Re:VIEW use footnotemark and footnotetext instead of normal footnote.
 There are some constraints to use this option.